-- 1. Except where escrow/backup services are provided, the key generator may not retain a copy of the Subscriber's Private Key afterdelivery; - 2.
+- 1. Except where escrow/backup services are provided, the key generator may not retain a copy of the Subscriber's Private Key after delivery; - 2.
 The key generator shall protect the Private Key from activation, compromise, or modification during the delivery process; - 3.
 The Subscriber shall acknowledge receipt of the Private Key(s); and - 4.
 The key generator shall deliver the Private Key in a way that ensures that the correct tokens and activation data are provided to the correct Subscribers, including: - a.
 For hardware modules, the key generator maintaining accountability for the location and state of the module until the Subscriber accepts possession of it and - b.
-For electronic delivery of Private Keys, the key generator encrypting key material using a cryptographic algorithm and key size at least as strong as the Private Key.
-The key generator shall deliver activation data using a separate secure channel.
+For electronic delivery of Private Keys, the key generator shall deliver activation data using a separate secure channel, encrypting the key material.